Abduction of Chloe Ayling: Abduction

-Ayling, from Coulsdon and aged 20 at the time of the incident, was working in London for Phil Green's Supermodel Agency.
+Ayling, aged 20 at the time of the incident, was working in London for Phil Green's Supermodel Agency.
 In March 2017, Green, a lawyer and part-time DJ, brokered a photoshoot for Ayling, which was due to take place in Paris but was called off. Łukasz Herba, a 30-year-old Polish computer programmer from Oldbury, West Midlands, operating under the alias "Andre Lazio", developed a plan to organise a new photoshoot.
 In July 2017, Lazio contacted Green, requesting another attempt at the photoshoot, this time in Milan, on 12 July.

 When Ayling did not return to the UK via Gatwick that night, her mother contacted Green.
 The next morning, Green received a ransom email, ostensibly from The Black Death Group and written by "MD" (another Herba alias) demanding €300,000 or else Ayling would be auctioned off as a sex slave on the dark web on 16 July.
 Green then contacted the UK consulate in Milan for support.
 Italian police then visited the address, which turned out not to be a photo studio at all.
 Inside, they found some of Ayling's clothes, and, in the absence of other evidence or emails, the investigation stalled.
 After six days, on Monday 17 July, Ayling and Herba turned up together at the Milan consulate, and suspicion quickly fell on the two after CCTV footage of them together in public emerged.